peterhys/pyLEEM/docs/modules/reader.md

 ## Subclassing `Reader`

 Implement a custom reader to support other file formats.
-All four abstract methods must be provided.
+Both abstract methods must be provided.

 ```python